SGDInstitute/apollo/content/collections/pages/mblgtacc/present.md

         content:
           -
             type: text
             text: 'In 2022, we''ll be expanding MBLGTACC''s workshop tracks.
-With attendee feedback and input from our recent public survey, we will begin to identify and refine workshop tracks and announce those later this winter, in advance of the workshop RFP, and in that workshop submission form, presenters will be asked if their session should be considered for inclusion in any of the tracks.'
+With attendee feedback and input from our recent public survey, we will begin to identify and refine workshop tracks and announce those later this winter, in advance of the workshop RFP.
+In that workshop submission form, presenters will be asked if their session should be considered for inclusion in any of the tracks.'
       -
         type: paragraph
         content: